The Mosquito: Opposition

 Opposition categorises it as an indiscriminate sonic weapon which succeeds only in demonising children and young people and may breach their human rights.
 The National Youth Rights Association has met with some success fighting the devices in the United States.

 A UK campaign called "Buzz off" is calling for The Mosquito to be banned.
 Shami Chakrabarti, director of Liberty, has claimed that the sound is "untested [and] unregulated" and that it can be a "sonic weapon directed against children and young people."
-Albert Aynsley-Green, the former Children’s Commissioner for England, criticised the devices for indiscriminately targeting all children and babies regardless of their behaviour.
+Albert Aynsley-Green, the former Children's Commissioner for England, criticised the devices for indiscriminately targeting all children and babies regardless of their behaviour.
 He described such measures as "demonising children and young people", and creating a "dangerous and widening divide" between the young and the old.

 The device was singled out for criticism in a joint report by children's commissioners for all parts of the UK, which formed part of a United Nations review of standards in the UK.
 A report for the Council of Europe called for a ban in 2010, suggesting use of the Mosquito may breach human rights law.

 In January 2011, the device was banned on all Council and Partnership buildings in Sheffield following a successful campaign led by the then Member of UK Youth Parliament for Sheffield, Harrison Carter.
 Sheffield is the largest city in the country with such a ban in place.
 It was recognised by the UK Government in their Positive For Youth document, published by the Department for Education in January 2012.
 This strategy paper acts to set out a new-approach to cross government policy for young people aged 13–19.
 Although mentioned in the document, a national ban of the mosquito device was not in the Coalition Agreement, and is not part of current Government policy.

-In July 2014, a new campaign was started in order to get a mosquito device removed from the public library in Milford Haven, Pembrokeshire, and is ongoing.
+In July 2014, a new campaign was started in order to get a mosquito device removed from the public library in Milford Haven, Pembrokeshire.
+However, the campaign was unsuccessful.

 In 2016, a shopping centre in Queensland, Australia removed the device after two years of campaigning by a local lawyer, due to it discriminating against young people.
 It had been installed in the centre for 10 years.